maw501/maw501.github.io/_posts/ColumbiaML/2018-11-08-columbiaX-ML-week8.md

 image: "gmm.png"
 comments: true
 ---
-In week 8 we take a look at the EM algorithm, an iterative algorithm which helps us find parameter estimates when we cannot directly solve the model equations to obtain solution.
+In week 8 we take a look at the EM algorithm, an iterative algorithm which helps us find parameter estimates when we cannot directly solve the model equations to obtain a solution.
 We also looked at soft vs. hard clustering and use the EM algorithm to solve a Gaussian Mixture Model.

 <!--more-->
 <hr class="with-margin">